FedeFiumi/Design_Patterns_examples/structural/adapter/README.md

 ## Implementations

+Usually this pattern implementation is also referred as wrapper.
 There mainly two ways to implement the adapter pattern:

 ### Object adapter